 “Living Water Smart comprises 45 commitments, which are grouped into five themes,” reports Lynn Kriwoken.

-“I applaud and welcome the BCWWA's leadership in playing a key delivery role in two of the five theme areas, namely: community planning and development (#5); and efficiency, outreach, public awareness (#2)”.
+“I applaud and welcome the leadership of the Water Sustainability Committee in playing a key delivery role in two of the five theme areas, namely: community planning and development (#5); and efficiency, outreach, public awareness (#2)”.

 Alignment with Living Water Smart Vision